HortusHonu/flash-cards/flashCards.md

 ---

+## Application Software

+Aplication software is tightly linked to the hardware components and varies with real-world applications

+---

 ## Field of View

 Field of view is the obserable area by system measured in millimeters (width x height)<br>